 Beyond CPTED: Our role as designers

-So, is it enough to simply adhere to CPTED principles to address crime mitigation, and is it enough to limit our thinking about place ‘resilience’ to being simply disaster preparedness in the same way that ‘sustainability’ has been narrowed to good energy management?
+So, is it enough to simply adhere to CPTED principles to address crime mitigation, and is it enough to limit our thinking about the place ‘resilience’ to being simply disaster preparedness in the same way that ‘sustainability’ has been narrowed to good energy management?

 Danish architect, Bo Grönlund, wrote that “You cannot have a completely safe city and a completely exciting city at the same time; they are completely contradictory.”